|

 way he was able to do this was because of certain brothers who came with

-him from Why
+him from In

-love for the Corinthians and by preaching the good news free of charge as
+is because of his love for the Corinthians and by preaching the good news

-a bond servant he hopes to “cut the ground from under those who want an
+free of charge as a bond servant he hopes to “cut the ground from under

-opportunity to be considered equal with us”.
+those who want an opportunity to be considered equal with them”.

 Paul is speaking about the false apostles who claim to be on the